manticoresoftware/manticoresearch/docs/installation.rst

    docker run --name manticore -p 9306:9306 -d manticoresearch/manticore

-Operations with utility tools over running daemon can be made with `docker exec` command:
+Operations with utility tools over running daemon can be made with `docker exec` command.
+Please note that any ``indexer`` command must run under **manticore**  user, otherwise ``searchd`` won't be able to rotate the files:

 .. code-block:: bash

-   docker exec -it manticore indexer --all --rotate
+   docker exec -it manticore gosu manticore indexer --all --rotate

 To stop the Manticore Search container you can simply do: